 Now, after 22 years at the helm, Dan Houser is departing the company.

-As one of the driving creative forces, it will be interesting to see what form Rockstar’s next games appear in.
-Not only was Dan Houser a co-founder, but he was also lead writer on its biggest game series: Red Dead Redemption and GTA.
+As one of the driving creative forces, it will be interesting to see what form Rockstar’s next games appear in, like the eagerly anticipated GTA 6.
+Not only was Dan Houser a co-founder, but he was also lead writer on its biggest game series: Red Dead Redemption and Grand Theft Auto.